ssayhan/Fake_News/README.md

 SQL is the database we intend to use, and we will integrate Flask to display the data.

 ## Machine Learning
 SciKitLearn is the ML library we'll be using to create a classifier.
 Our training and testing setup is Natural Language processing and Bianary Classification Evaluators.

+* Data went through many transformations when trying to make it work with pyspark nlp pipeline.
+One being having it actually reading it correctly because the many tabs, enters and commas in it that are miss read as escape and delimiter value.
+After which we finally go into the pipeline which includes:
+   * tokenizing the data : which splits the strings into a list of words
+   * removing SW: Removing stop words that really dont have any meaning to the thext it self
+   * Hashing : turns the code into a matrix that holds the occurrence counts
+   * IDF: idf is a vector that fix a huge underlying problem of non meaningfull words that appear many times within our text
+   * vectorAssember
+ * after which we split the data in training and testing data
+ * train the data and fit it
+ * and test it to see our accuracy
+* So far we have a 94% accuracy
+ * befor i orginaly i had 93 befor i had the mashine learning also look at thet text as well
 =======
 # Group Project Fake News